top of page

 In case you are planning to rent your office, even before the formation of the company, you need to make sure you provide the Dutch notary the rental agreement of the office so he can register the company on the correct address right away.

 Once your Dutch company is operational, it might grow into a fully fledged office.
 In that case, it’s relatively easy to update your registered office address at the Chamber of Commerce.
-Our Entity Management portal provides the instructions for this change.

 in case you rent or own an apartment or house in the Netherlands, you can also register your Dutch business on your private address.
-Please make sure to obtain permission from your landlord, if relevant.
+Please make sure to obtain permission from your landlord, if relevant

 heading9